Drive Like Jehu: Reunions

 On August 31, 2014, Drive Like Jehu reunited for a performance at the Spreckels Organ Pavilion in San Diego's Balboa Park, accompanied by San Diego Civic Organist Dr. Carol Williams.
 The collaboration was facilitated by Dang Nguyen, who co-owns Bar Pink in San Diego's North Park neighborhood with Reis and sits on the Spreckels Organ Society board of directors.
 "In February or March [2014], we discussed possibilities and the topic of Jehu came up; that's where it started," said Nguyen.
 "It was a project they wanted to bring back together.
 Because, after Hot Snakes and Rocket [from the Crypt] reunited in the last couple of years, I think John and Rick felt that to do something at the organ pavilion was worth getting back together for."
 Reis expressed enthusiasm for the organ's sound, saying "I especially love the way the low-end sound on the organ is so massive.
 When I go see organ concerts in the park, I want to collaborate with that sound and with Carol.
 It's not necessarily a 'good idea,' but it's an idea I feel strongly about, and it's such a San Diego thing."
 According to Williams, "the point of the concert is to open up the (musical) boundaries, not to be narrow.
 The organ needs a future and any opportunities like this, I really look forward to."

 The novelty of playing with the accompaniment of the organ was a key factor in bringing the band back together.
 "The weird thing is that we are playing, and that it took something this weird for us to decide to play a couple of songs again," said Reis.
 "Only two of us live in San Diego; [Rick] lives in New York and [Mark]'s in Los Angeles.
 [Mark and Mike] pretty much haven't played music since Jehu or since shortly thereafter.
 Mark didn't even have a drum set until earlier this year, and he bought one specifically for us to play with the organ."
 The band played a set of five songs: "Do You Compute", "Super Unison", "Sinews", "If It Kills You", and "Luau".
 Rob Crow, who sang backing vocals on "Luau" on Yank Crime, joined them onstage during the song to sing his parts.

 Drive Like Jehu scheduled a series of performances for 2015, including April 7 and 14 at The Casbah in San Diego, California, April 8 in Pomona, California; April 11 and 18 in Indio, California at the Coachella Valley Music and Arts Festival; and July 3 in Keflavík, Iceland at the All Tomorrow's Parties festival.
 On October 18, 2015, Drive Like Jehu performed on the Tunnel Stage at the Treasure Island Music Festival in San Francisco.
 The band continued to tour in 2016, concluding their reunion tour and effectively ending the reunion in August 2016.

+Rick Froberg died of natural causes on June 30, 2023.